Volunteer Name: Pamela E.

 Volunteered at: Guardia

-1- How was the local ABV Coordinator/staff and the support provided in-country?
+1- How were the local ABV Coordinator/staff and the support provided in-country?

 2- What was the most surprising thing you experienced?

-Host Family: Wifi access and the family was interested about my life back home
+Host Family: Wifi access and the family was interested in my life back home

 Country: Friendly people and great food